Marcin-sys/Internet_Banking/README.md

-# Bankowość Internetowa
+# Internet Banking
-Opis projektu
+Project Description
-Ten projekt to aplikacja webowa bankowości online, która umożliwia użytkownikom przeglądanie i dodawanie kont bankowych, jak również przysłanie pieniędzy pomiędzy kontami bankowymi.
+This project is an online banking web application that allows users to view and add bank accounts, as well as transfer money between bank accounts.
-Aplikacja została zbudowana przy użyciu Spring Framework i Hibernate, z frontendem i backendem napisanym w Javie.
-Projekt wykorzystuje REST API do komunikacji między frontendem a backendem.
+The application was built using the Spring Framework and Hibernate, with frontend and backend written in Java.
+The project uses REST API for communication between the frontend and backend.

-## Funkcjonalności 👍
+## Features  👍

-- Przeglądanie konta bankowego
+- Viewing bank account
-- Dodawanie nowych kont bankowych
+- Adding new bank accounts
-- Zasilanie konta bankowego
+- Depositing funds into bank account
-- Przesyłaniem pieniędzy pomiędzy kontami bankowymi z uwzględnieniem przewalutowania
+- Transferring money between bank accounts with currency conversion

-## Technologie 🚀
+## Technologies  🚀

 - Java
 - Spring Framework
 - Hibernate
 - REST API
 - HTML/CSS/JavaScript (Frontend)
-- JUnit i Mockito (Testy)
+- JUnit i Mockito (Testing)
-- Maven (Zarządzanie zależnościami)
+- Maven (Dependency  Management)